New Century Party

 21st Century Connected Communities

-• SaskEnergy to become Thermal Utility, building 5th Generation Ambient Loop networks.
+• SaskEnergy to become a Thermal Utility, building geothermal Ambient Loop networks.

-• SaskPower to build new modern grid, micro/local grids, rooftop solar, and household batteries.
-All connected as a Virtual Power Plant.
+• SaskPower to build new modern grid and a Virtual Power Plant.

 • Revive the STC as the Saskatchewan Transport Company, for public transit, logistics, and freight.